 Lesson #5: Our Early Years Are Of A Real Importance

-If you carefully went through the four personalities mentioned above you probably noticed a pattern.
-Something that was part of each personality type.
+If you carefully went through the four personality types mentioned above you probably noticed a pattern.
+Something that was part of each of the four.
 Can you say what it was?
-That’s right, our future behavior, the way we think and perceive the world around, is largely influenced by how we’re raised by our parents.
+That’s right, our past experiences.
+The way we think and perceive the world around is largely influenced by how we’re raised by our parents.

 What you can do though, is learn from both yours, and your parent’s mistakes while raising your own children.
-The child’s earliest environment should offer, along with the necessary care, emotional warmth, attention, stability, also tenderness, support, strong and equitable character serving as an example to the child.
+The child’s earliest environment should offer, along with basic cares like emotional warmth, attention, stability, tenderness, support, strong and equitable character serving as an example to the child.

 Your fears: What are you afraid of?
 Fear, like love, success, growth, is something personal.
 In order to conquer your anxieties, you must first realize what they are.
 List them on a piece of paper and also think about situations in which they occur.